mamba-org/mamba/docs/source/usage/solver.rst

 Solving the request
 -------------------
 The |Request| and the |Database| are the two input parameters needed to solve an environment.
-This task is achieve with the :cpp:func:`Solver.solve <mamba::solver::libsolv::Solver::solve>` method.
+This task is achieved with the :cpp:func:`Solver.solve <mamba::solver::libsolv::Solver::solve>` method.

 .. code:: python